Sept. 28, 2025 - Freedomain Radio - Stefan Molyneux

 And they will go on with their lives.

-And they may mention, oh, there was a sweet old man, there was a sweet old woman.
+And they may mention, oh, there was a sweet old man, there was a sweet old woman, really, really hammered the morphine drip.

-And your family the oldest, the older members of your family will be ashen faced, realizing that they're next.
+And your family, the oldest, the older members of your family will be ashen-faced, realizing that they're next.

 Middle-aged people will be exhausted because they've had to care for you and their kids.

-The teenagers will be bored and restless, and the younger kids will run around and jump up inappropriately and be pulled off your rough one thread.
+And the younger kids will run around and jump up inappropriately and be pulled off your rough, one-thread, weird fabric that makes up your sheets in hospital.

 And you will realize that you maybe have five meals left.